The Ten Best Songs You Didn’t Know Were Based on Samples

 Rihanna – “Work” / Richie Stephens & Mikey 2000’s “Sail Away Riddim”

 Oh my god.
 Yes!
 This one is an absolute stonker.
-Hear the bassline on Richie Stephens & Mikey 2000s “Sail Away Riddim” and see how it turned into gold dust or (depending on how you feel) lost its dirty edge when becoming the foundation of Rihanna’s “Work.”
+Pree the bassline on Richie Stephens & Mikey 2000s “Sail Away Riddim” and see how it turned into gold dust or (depending on how you feel) lost its dirty edge when becoming the foundation of Rihanna’s “Work”.

 Eminem – “My Name Is” / Labi Siffre’s “I Got The…”